Screens & Confirmations

 These directed analyses may also be performed on analytes for which an immunoassay screen is not available.

-Our assays are performed by both GC/MS and LC/MS/MS technology.
+Our assays are performed with GC/MS and LC/MS/MS technology.
 These two techniques are considered the gold standard of the toxicology industry.

 Confirmations are excellent for: